Michael L. Hauge

 The final result here is that Masa's investment thesis may have been the correct one.
 It also may not have been — we don't know.
 But regardless of the thesis and thoughts behind it, a simple clause in a contract will stop him from realizing the WeWork dream as an investor.
 This clause allows PIF to veto the deal if they want.

-It’s an example of a decision that was made years ago that only now is coming back to bite Masa, even though this clause probably hasn’t even crossed his mind in the last few years, much less harmed him in any meaningful way.
-A small decision like the clause in a contract could catalyze Billions of dollars of value being destroyed, thousands of jobs being cut in the coming weeks, and many other ramifications we cannot even see yet.
+It's an example of a decision that was made years ago that only now is coming back to bite Masa, even though this clause probably hasn't even crossed his mind in the last few years.

-The key takeaways for me from this were twofold: First and less consequential - everyone is nice and friendly until money gets involved, especially the potential of losing lots of money.
+First, and less consequential — everyone is nice and friendly until money gets involved, especially the potential of losing lots of money.

 What are those decisions going to be and how can we reduce the chances of making them to zero?
 Or at the very least, reduce the chances of having those decisions negatively affect us as much as possible?
-When taken to its extreme, the answer is simple: make no decisions of consequence or that could possibly be negative in the future.
-Never say anything contentious.
-Don’t commit to any future course of action, agreements, or plans.

 But then I imagined a world where that was the case and how dreary that must be.

-So where on the scale of ’no decisions of consequence,’ to ‘every decision possibly comes back to hurt you later on, whether it is your ‘fault’ or not’ should we position ourselves?
+So where on the scale of 'no decisions of consequence' to 'every decision possibly comes back to hurt you later on, whether it is your fault or not' should we position ourselves?

-Knowing that decisions have potentially long shelf-lives, and knowing that none of us makes perfect decisions 100% of the time, where do we aim to be?
+Knowing that decisions have potentially long shelf lives, and knowing that none of us makes perfect decisions 100% of the time, where do we aim to be?